Virtual persistence diagrams, signed measures, Wasserstein distances, and Banach spaces: Wasserstein distance for signed measures

-\subsection{The Transportation Problem and the Wasserstein Distance Between Measures}
+\subsection{The transportation problem and the Wasserstein distance between measures}

 In this section, we describe the namesake of the Wasserstein distances between persistence diagrams described in previous sections.
 This is a classical notion of distance between probability measures, or more generally, between measures of equal mass, and is related to the transportation problem for measures.
 While the similarity between the two notions is evident, the more general notion of partial transportation and the corresponding partial Wasserstein distance, described in Section \ref{sec:partial_wass}, are needed to make the connection precise \cite{divol2019understanding}.
 The classical Wasserstein distance arises from the transportation problem between measures of equal mass supported on a metric space $(X,d)$.